More and more parents are becoming interested in homeschooling as an alternative to traditional education for their children.

 Children are naturally curious.
 It is important, perhaps most important, that children are motivated to learn.
 Motivation is based on curiosity to learn about the world around them.

-Let them experience the pleasure of discovering and learning from their own discoveries for themselves rather than receiving knowledge from others.
-Keeping the engine of curiosity always running will allow them to discover and assimilate concepts naturally.
+Let them experience the pleasure of discovering and learning from their discoveries for themselves rather than receiving knowledge from others.
+Keeping the curiosity engine running will allow them to find and assimilate concepts naturally.

 So, as parents, our job will be to encourage their innate curiosity and let them discover and learn independently, even if they make mistakes.